TootsieTall/accountantAI/README.md

 ## Dependencies

+The application handles most dependencies automatically.
+Python dependencies are installed when the application starts up.

 ### Poppler Installation

 The application requires poppler for PDF processing.
 If you see errors like `Unable to get page count.
 Is poppler installed and in PATH?`, you need to install poppler: